 Workers in construction zones around West Virginia face a significant risk of suffering from major injuries.
 Construction zones are inherently dangerous for workers because they happen to be located on highways, expressways and other busy traffic areas.
 Several roadways in West Virginia are undergoing construction and repair work.
-These construction zones are more vulnerable to accidents because of lane restrictions, diversions and sudden speed limit changes.
+These construction zones are more vulnerable to car accidents because of lane restrictions, diversions and sudden speed limit changes.
 If you have been injured while working on the road crew in West Virginia, contact one of our West Virginia highway construction accident lawyers today.

 Workers who operate in these zones are also at risk of suffering injuries due to accidents not just because of the heavy machinery and equipment they work with, but also because of negligent or careless drivers who are distracted, inattentive or sometimes, impaired by alcohol and/or drugs.